cournape/arnoldi-py/README.md

-# arpack-py
+# Arnoldi

-This is an attempt to write an eigensolver for sparse matrices without depending on ARPACK.
-Ultimately, the hope is to be a viable replacement for scipy.sparse.eigen.arpack, and remove the fortran dependency.
+This is an attempt to write an eigensolver for sparse matrices that only relies on NumPy and BLAS/LAPACK, without depending on ARPACK.
+Ultimately, the hope is to be a viable replacement for scipy.sparse.eigen, and remove the fortran dependency.

 ## Why ?